 Core Compliance & Legal Services believes the biggest threat to RIAs is a general lack of understanding of regulatory changes and proper implementation in firm compliance programs.
 Referring to the SEC’s Division of Enforcement’s Annual Report, he notes that there were 191 standalone actions that were investment advisor/investment company-related, a substantial uptick from 2018.

 The enforcement actions from 2019 have demonstrated that a primary focus of the SEC has been protecting the retail investor.
 Firms looking to avoid regulatory actions in 2020 should make sure they have reviewed and understand actions taken by the SEC in 2019 and are not at risk for similar actions.

 For more analysis on the SEC’s Division of Enforcement’s Annual Report, tune in to the CCO Buzz podcast episode.

-Core Compliance and Legal Services, Inc. and its team of experts may help your firm to prepare for compliance for regulatory changes by evaluating your current policies and procedures and disclosure documents, preparing your teams for required changes, and assisting with training employees.
+Core Compliance and Legal Services, Inc. and its team of experts may help your firm to prepare for compliance with regulatory changes by evaluating your current policies and procedures and disclosure documents, preparing your teams for required changes and assisting with training employees.
 Contact our team of experts today.